Mot0193/ff2p-press/README.md

 Row multi-threading (-row-mt) is also enabled.

 ## libsvtav1 (av1)
 Different flavour of av1 software encoding.
 This has a couple of differences compared to libaom-av1, such as being able to scale better across many cpu cores, and having a couple performance improvements at the cost of lower efficiency/quality.
-If youre unsatisfied with the speed of libaom-av1 try using this and testing out different presets.
-From my testing the preset 7 is slightly faster than libx265's medium preset, though i think libx265 looks better so for this reason i wouldnt use libsvtav1.
-But you can decide for yourself if you want to use it or not.
-I also noticed it tends to overshoot the target size, so you may want to use -brlow 3 for example to lower the bitrate by 3% or something.
+If youre unsatisfied with the speed of libaom-av1 try using this and test out different presets.
+From my testing the preset 7 is slightly faster than libx265's medium preset, but i personally still think libx265 looks better.
+I also noticed it tends to overshoot the target size, so you may want to use -brlow 3 for example to lower the target bitrate by 3% or something.

 libsvtav1 supports these [presets](https://gitlab.com/AOMediaCodec/SVT-AV1/-/blob/master/Docs/Parameters.md#options): 0, 1, ...
 13, 0 being the slowest and 13 the fastest.